momo1098r/Windows-Reg/README.md

 It updates the system registration information: <br>
 <b>RegisteredOwner</b> → sets the registered owner name (in this case, Momo1098r). <br>
 <b>RegisteredOrganization</b> → sets the registered organization name (in this case, Pc Evolution)

+---

+<h3> Show Seconds in System Clock 🕐</h3>
+A simple Windows Registry tweak that enables seconds display in the taskbar clock.